jeffreykegler/hoonlint/misc/whitespace.md

 # Top-level whitespace

-We call a hoon statement not contained by another hoon statement, a **top-level** hoon statement.
+We call a Hoon statement not contained by another Hoon statement, a **top-level** Hoon statement.
-A Hoon source file is a sequence of top-level hoon statements.
+A Hoon source file is a sequence of top-level Hoon statements.
-All top-level hoon statements should start at column 1.
+All top-level Hoon statements should start at column 1.
-Successive top-level hoon statements should be separated by a vertical gap with comments at column location 1.
+Successive top-level Hoon statements should be separated by a vertical gap with comments at column location 1.

-The first top-level hoon statement may be preceded by a vertical gap, called the top-level leader.
+The first top-level Hoon statement may be preceded by a vertical gap, called the top-level leader.
 Comments in the top-level leader should be at column location 1.
 The top-level leader is a special-case of a vertical gap -- it contains a body and a zero-length postamble, but no preamble.

-The last top-level hoon statement may be followed by a vertical gap, called the top-level trailer.
+The last top-level Hoon statement may be followed by a vertical gap, called the top-level trailer.
 Comments in the top-level trailer should be at column location 1.
 The top-level trailer is a special-case of a vertical gap --